In the following list, we collect frequently asked questions (FAQ) with respective questions (Q) and answers (A).

 - Q: How do I have to write my paper in order to have higher chances to be accepted?

 A: Please keep in mind: Your submission will undergo the normal review process.
-This means that the special session chairs and/or the area chairs select reviewers, assess the reviews, and eventually decide in favour of accept or reject.
-We have been notified that: “special session organizers will be involved in the final decisions.”
-“Involved” means that we *might* be asked but that we definitely will not be able to decide.
-According to our experiences from the last years, all this means: Please write your paper as you would write a non-challenge paper!
+Please write your paper as you would write a non-challenge paper!
 Performance is important for the challenge itself but not for acceptance.
 A badly written paper with the best results will be rejected, a well written paper with results well below the best one will have high chances to be accepted!
 In both cases, do not blame us organisers :-).
-Remember: Interspeech aims at an acceptance rate of ~ 50%.
-When we assume scores from 1-6, with 6: definitely accept, 5: accept, 4: weak accept, …, an average score below ~ 4,5 for a paper can be at the threshold between accept/reject.
+Remember: ACM Multimedia aims at an extremely challenging acceptance rate.
 So – in order to be rejected – your paper has not to be really bad but just not convincing enough to get enough reviews with scores 5 and/or 6!
 Thus, write a *convincing* paper.
 Simply put as much effort in designing and writing the paper as you put into boosting your performance.
-Don’t do your experiments until the day before the deadline — reserve enough time for writing!
+Don’t do your experiments until the day before the deadline – reserve enough time for writing!
 This means everything you can read about writing scientific papers: Especially, write the introduction not only for us organisers but for an audience that is not well acquainted with the task.
 You do not have to describe motivation, collection and data as fully as we do in our overview paper but you have to give enough details!
 In the same vein, detail the procedure you chose and the results you achieve in such a way that it can be understood by the non-expert.
 Write clearly and check thoroughly style and English grammar – ask someone else to do close reading, if necessary.
 References should be complete and correct – not just one column of page 5.

 - Q: Can I upload my paper onto arXiv?